AlexanderEllis/blog/content/posts/radar-charts.md

 In case it's not clear by now, this is also not "Alex's exhaustive list of the things that every software engineer needs".
 These are skills and areas that I've noticed in my day to day job that come into play.
-The ones I've included are different for different roles and they're not all needed at different companies.
+The ones I've included are different for different roles, and they're not all needed at different companies.
 They also come with huge asterisks;
 who
 cares about office politics really?
 I don't care in the grand scheme of things, but I care in the scope of understanding how the game works so I can ensure a coworker of mine gets proper recognition for the important work they're doing or